pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 Discuss this with your group, and on your paper, write down whatever comes to mind.

+At this stage, there is not "right or wrong" way to get your ideas down on the paper.
+Just write something that captures the group consensus, or the candidate proposals, for the "user journey".

+It can be a list, or pictures, or separate <tt>As a __ I can __ so that __ </tt> type stories, but don't get bogged down on what form it takes.
+Just get something down.

 NOTE: Try to keep your description VERY HIGH LEVEL, avoiding specific implementation details.

 * Good:  User selects a beverage from among several choices